Hosting and bandwidth provided by MacAce.net.

 DisplayPort also enables ultra sleek, easy to use direct drive flat panel monitors and sets the stage for future display features such as single-cable multi-function monitor connectivity and daisy chained displays.
 DisplayPort enables a wide range of connectivity options to monitors, projectors and HDTVs via a single connector, making it an easy, universal and cross-application solution.

-For those interested in more technical details, DisplayPort.org also provides a variety of White Papers available for download.
+For those interested in more technical details, there also are a variety of archived White Papers available for download.

 << Aluminum Unibody MacBook Q&A (Main)